untalsebastianb/iOSPortfolioProjects/GameStream/README.md

 also, I used some external libraries to build some features. <br>

-Clicking on any image from the carousel using NavigationLinks you'll be redirected to a detailed view of the game you just picked, where you will find the video game, followed by a description section using VStacks, HStacks, LazyHGrid, to organize the content properly. <br>
+Clicking on any image from the carousel using NavigationLinks you'll be redirected to a detailed view of the game you just picked, where you will find the video game, followed by a description section using VStacks, HStacks, LazyHGrid, ZStacks, to organize the content properly. <br>

 This was a really good project to implement a lot of knowledge from Swift UI, using the MVVM pattern I split the models, and the ViewModels (network calls, logic layers) from the views, thus making the project robust and scalable through time. <br>